zeromq/zmqpp/README.md

 ========

 There is a Makefile provided which will build, test and install the binding on a GNU Linux system.
-I have not tested it on anything other than Ubuntu 11.04 and Centos 5.5.
+I have not tested it on anything other than Ubuntu since 11.04 and Centos 5 and 6.

 The install process will only install headers and the shared object to the system.
 The archive will remain in the build directory.

-The tests for the binding (make check) require the boost unittest framework to have been installed however these do not need to be built or run to install the library.
+The tests for the binding (make check) require the boost unittest framework to have been installed however these do not need to be built or run to install the library itself.

 Requirements
 ------------

 ZeroMQ 2.2.x or later
-C++0x compliant compiler (g++ 4.6.x, g++ 4.4.x with compatability.hpp)
+C++0x compliant compiler

+The command line client and the tests also require libboost.

 Installation